Painful procedures

 Branding:

-Branding is the placement of permanent identification on the body of cattle 11.
-Farmers brand their cattle to make it easy to establish ‘ownership’ of them12.
-In some states it is a legal requirement that cattle be branded, with legislation outlining the position, size and age of the animal at the time of branding13.
+Branding is the placement of permanent identifying mark on the body of cattle.
+Farmers brand their cattle to make it easy to establish 'ownership' of them.
+In some states and territories it is a legal requirement that cattle be branded, with legislation outlining the position, size and age of the animal at the time of branding.

 Cattle forced to undergo branding for the purpose of identification display behaviours associated with acute pain during the procedure; these include vocalisation, kicking, and tail flicking.

-Hot iron branding acts to destroy the hair follicles in the area and prevent hair from growing back14 .The hot iron is pressed firmly onto the animal’s hide for 3 seconds, forming a clear mark on them.
+Hot iron branding acts to destroy the hair follicles in the area and leave a permanent scar.The hot iron is pressed firmly onto the animal's hide for 3 seconds, forming a clear mark on them.
 This is a painful procedure, performed without the use of pain relief.
 Hot iron branding is known to cause pain to cattle for some time after it is performed.